christopher-henderson/AES/README.md

 ## Should I `extern` this crate?
 ![Crypto Hipster](https://raw.githubusercontent.com/christopher-henderson/AES/master/2fppk8.jpg)

+Normally I wouldn't even write a disclaimer - you are, after all, the ruler of your own destiny.
+But this one is serious.

 Please don't. _PLEASE_ don't.
 I've had plenty of fun reading and implementing this, and it does indeed pass the test vectors listed in FIPS 197, but I just cannot overemphasize how much of a bad idea it would be to use this for anything other than didactic purposes.
 Let us count all of the ways that this is a bad idea:

 * Endianness is a concern in AES, but endianness is _NOT_ yet addressed by this code.